ma16/rpio/cc/Console/Sample/README.md

 The input level register (GPLEV0) is polled in a busy loop.
 The program expects the number of iterations and the GPIO pin to watch.
 There are two counters: One counter increments with each detected High level input.
 The other counter increments with each Level change (from High to Low and Low to High).

 The program outputs:
-* The sample rate (r) which is number of iterations per second.
+* The sample rate (r) which is the number of iterations per second.
 * The signal frequency (f) which is is the number of transitions per second divided by two.
 * The duty cycle which is the High-level count divided by the number of iterations.

 All values are rounded to three significant digits.

 ### Example

 Configure GPIO pin 18 as alternate function 5 to connect PWM channel #1: